mvolkmann/blog/src/htmx.md

 They do not require any resource-specific knowledge about how to render or modify resources.

+JSON responses that do not describe valid operations on the resource they describe are not using HATEOAS.
+While it is possible to encode this information in JSON, doing so places the burden of interpreting and implementing those operations on client-side code rather than the browser.
+JSON is not hypermedia.

 Carson Gross describes HATEOAS systems as follows:
 "Given an entry point into the system, the rest of the system can be accessed simply by inspecting the hypermedia."